Martin D-15M Burst

 It's vibrant and ebullient, yet not brash; warm and full without being thick or indistinct.
 It sounds superb with the low E down to D for bluegrass-type flatpicking; equally so with knackered strings and a bit of analogue drive layered in any kind of contemporary rock or folk.

-This guitar is built and set up to an extremely high standard; super clean lines, excellent finishing and compelling playability.
+This acoustic guitar is built and set up to an extremely high standard; super clean lines, excellent finishing and compelling playability.

 The D-15M puts every single cent of its build budget into making the best sounding and playing instrument, with very little concession to cosmetics, electronics or anything else.
 Solid woods, improved neck joint, bone nut and saddle, no frills whatsoever, save for the 'burst top: it's unreservedly recommended.